shopware/developer-portal/src/apps/capabilities.md

 You can use apps to create custom extensions for Shopware 6 that are installable across all types of Shopware stores, from cloud-based to self-hosted.
 This enables merchants to enhance their Shopware store's functionality according to their unique needs.

-Apps bring various capabilities to Shopware that allow developers to create extensions with a wide range of use cases.
+Apps bring various capabilities to Shopware allowing developers to create extensions with a wide range of use cases.

 | Capability | Description | Use cases |
 | :--- | :--- | :--- |